keyqq117/SC1015_Project_Data_science/README.md

 - @syed0059 - machine learning model(SVR) & insights

 ## Problem Definition
-How can we determine the most important factors affecting a country’s Happiness Score?
+How can we determine the most important factors affecting a country’s Happiness?

 ## Models Used